 Understanding how populations' connectivity is influenced by the marine environment and other abiotic characteristics is one of the major goals of seascape genetics (SELKOE et al., 2016).
 The assumptions underlying the seascape genetics presume an association between genetic, spatial and temporal patterns.
 Comprehending how this association works is fundamental to untangle the evolution of natural populations (LIGGINS et al., 2019).
 However, because direct observations are essentially unlikely for many species, marine populations connectivity is often indirectly inferred (HELLBERG, 2009; SELKOE et al., 2016).
 An indirect method uses spatial distributions of alleles or/and phenotypic traits to evaluate the level or pattern of gene flow in a population.
-Evolutionary studies usually take two main approaches: (1) assessing the variation in genomic regions that determine phenotypic traits and thereby influence fitness using adaptive markers; (2) evaluating the variation in DNA sequences presumed neutral, which may not affect fitness.
+Evolutionary studies usually take two main approaches: (1) assessing the variation in genomic regions that determine phenotypic traits and thereby influence fitness using adaptive markers; and (2) evaluating the variation in DNA sequences presumed neutral, which may not affect fitness.
 These markers provide very different answers: while the adaptive markers can be used to understand the interaction between phenotype versus genotype and elucidate adaptation processes, neutral markers tell us about the genetic structure and connectivity of populations (CONOVER et al., 2006; PALUMBI, 2003).

 Most marine species have traditionally been assumed to have open populations that are interconnected by gene flow.
 This assumption comes from the apparent lack of dispersal barriers in marine systems and the fact that most marine invertebrates have planktonic larvae (BOHONAK, 1999; GROSBERG & CUNNINGHAM, 2001; PALUMBI, 1994).
-However, this paradigm has changed considerably since several studies revealed highly dispersal species presenting strong genetic structure on both large and small spatial scale (COWEN et al., 2000; e.g. BEAUMONT, 1982; BUCKLIN, 2000; CARINI & HUGHES, 2006; HEIPEL et al., 1999; KRAMARENKO & SNEGIN, 2015; LAUNEY, 2002; RYNEARSON & ARMBRUST, 2004; TAYLOR, 2003).
-These findings clearly suggest that genetic differentiation depends not only on the dispersal capacity, but also on other mechanisms such as behavior, hydrographical barriers to dispersal, oceanic environment, local adaptation and lifehistory traits (e.g. high fecundity, population sizes and life cycle) (PALUMBI, 2003; WAPLES, 1998).
+However, this paradigm has changed considerably since several studies revealed highly dispersal species presenting strong genetic structure on both large and small spatial scale (e.g. BEAUMONT, 1982; BUCKLIN, 2000; CARINI & HUGHES, 2006; HEIPEL et al., 1999; KRAMARENKO & SNEGIN, 2015; LAUNEY, 2002; RYNEARSON & ARMBRUST, 2004; TAYLOR, 2003).
+These findings clearly suggest that genetic differentiation depends not only on the dispersal capacity, but also on other mechanisms such as behavior, hydrographical barriers to dispersal, oceanic environment and life-history traits (e.g. high fecundity, population sizes and life cycle) (PALUMBI, 2003; WAPLES, 1998).

-Studies over the intertidal zone often emphasize the ability of the high degree of heterogeneity environmental features to generate the afore-mentioned micro spatial scale variation.
-This heterogeneity can be measures by predictors such as available nutrients, temperature of sea surface, pH, wave exposure, average salinity, dissolved oxygen, substrate extension, presence/absence of competition and predation, among others (MENGE, 2000; NAVARRETE et al., 2005).
+Studies over the nearshore environment emphasize some oceanographic features that often generate the afore-mentioned micro spatial scale variation, such as nutrients, temperature, pH, bathymetry, dissolved oxygen, phosphate and others (MENGE, 2000; NAVARRETE et al., 2005).
 These complex mosaics of environmental conditions of many coastlines have considerable potential to create local adaptation by natural selection on small scales (FUNK et al., 2012).
 Local adaptation can occur when some individuals with determined genotype frequencies have higher relative fitness than others from different habitats despite the random genetic drift and gene flow effects (KAWECKI & EBERT, 2004).
 Therefore, it is expected that the potential for local adaptation decrease in species with high levels of gene flow (CONOVER et al., 2006; HEREFORD, 2009; PALUMBI, 1994; YAMADA, 1989).
 Local selective pressure may be substantial when considering the great environmental heterogeneity experienced by marine species, and local adaptation may be far more common in marine systems than assumed previously (COWEN, 2006; HEREFORD, 2009; YEAMAN & WHITLOCK, 2011; e.g. BURFORD et al., 2014; SANDOVAL-CASTILLO et al., 2018).
 It is expected that genomic regions under selection present higher variation when compared to selectively 'neutral' gene regions (CONOVER et al., 2006).
 Nonetheless, the task of identifying signatures of selection and local adaptation in marine species is not trivial, and usually requires the combination of knowledge about gene function, landscape effects and species' biology to provide concrete evidence of outlier loci adaptive roles (MANEL et al., 2003).